Department of History: Conttract Lecturers Positions for Religious Studies Courses: 2026 Spring/Summer Session

 Lakehead University has an Equity, Diversity and Inclusion Action Plan 2019-2024 with a goal to recruit and retain a diverse workforce as measured by increasing representation of under-represented groups among applicants, candidates and hires.
 Experience working with Indigenous or racialized communities, and/or members of other equity-deserving groups is a strong asset.
 A lived experience or worked experience of any of these issues is preferred.

-Positions are subject to budgetary approval, and that the minimum enrollment of 15 students per course is met.
+Positions are subject to final budgetary approval and a minimum enrollment of 15 students per course.